apnadkarni/tcl9-migrate/README.md

 ### [EOFCHAR]

-The `fconfigure -eofchar` and `chan configure -eofchar` option values must be a single character which is the EOF character on input.
+The `fconfigure -eofchar` and `chan configure -eofchar` option values must be a single character which specifies the EOF character on input.
 Tcl 9 does not support EOF characters on output.
 They must be explicitly written.

 ### [LOADCASE]